Skip and container guidelines

 Make an application

 You need to apply for a permit if you are intending to place a skip or a container bigger than 1.5m wide and /or 3m in length onto a public road.

 To apply for a large skip or container bin permit:

 - Fill in a Permit form application (PDF 116 kb) for approval

 - Send it to us at least two working days before the skip is placed on site

 - You need to clarify how you will eliminate, isolate or minimise any safety hazards

 - Depending on the container or skip's location, we may require you to provide external lighting.
 We'll let you know about this after we receive your application

-- You cannot place your skip until you have received a permit from us
+- You cannot place your skip until you've received a permit from us.

 Exceptions for small bins or containers